puppetlabs/puppet-instruqt-tracks/pe601-lab-1-1-convert-a-script-to-a-task/01-convert-a-script-to-a-task/assignment.md

     In this lab, you will:
      - Check out NGINX code from source control.
      - Use Puppet Development Kit (PDK) to create a task.
-     - Add a pre-written Bash script to the tasks folder.
-This script backs up the NGINX logs to the target.
+     - Add a pre-written Bash script to the Bolt tasks folder.
+The Bolt task will back up the NGINX logs to a target that you specify.
-     - Use a metadata JSON file to describe the parameters in the backup script.
+     - Use a metadata JSON file to describe the task, formalize its data types, and encapsulate the parameters passed to the script.
      - Run acceptance tests against a development node.

      Click **Start** when you're ready to begin.